kelvin-daniel/delani-studio/js/README.md

 ## Getting Started

 You can access this project by cloning it on to your local machine through this online repository .

-## Prerequisites
+## Preliminary

 Before installation you need a web browser installed on your device as well as a text editor of your choice in order to view and edit the files effectively.